-Strains happen when you injure a muscle or tendon -- the fibrous tissue that attaches muscle to bone.
-Sprains occur when you hurt a ligament, which connects the end of one bone to another.
+It’s all about what gets hurt.
+If you injure a muscle or tendon (which attaches muscle to bone), it’s a strain.
+Sprains affect ligaments, which connect the end of one bone to another.
 For both injuries, the answer is often RICE: rest, ice, compression, and elevation.

-Rest is one key to help heal everyday strains and sprains.
 Depending on where your injury is, you may need to keep weight off it for a day or two.
-Crutches and canes can help in some situations.
-If your sprain or strain turns out to be severe, you could need physical therapy.
-Your doctor can assess your injury and advise the best treatment plan.
+Crutches, canes, and walking boots can help in some situations.
+If your sprain or strain is severe, you might need physical therapy.
+Your doctor can check your injury and advise the best treatment plan.
 In any case, ease back into activity slowly.

-Ice helps prevent swelling and pain.
-So for the first 24 hours after a minor injury, apply a cold compress for 20-30 minutes, then remove it for 20-30 minutes.
-A pack of frozen peas works well.
-Or place ice cubes in a plastic bag, then wrap the bag in a towel (to avoid frostbite).
+To curb swelling and pain in the first 24 hours after a minor injury, apply a cold compress for 20-30 minutes.
+Then remove it for 20-30 minutes.
+You can use a bag of frozen peas.
+Or put ice cubes in a plastic bag wrapped in a towel to avoid frostbite.
+A menthol gel or spray may also provide cool pain relief.
 Don't apply heat in the first 24 hours of your injury.
-It may make swelling worse.
-Later, heat can be used to relax muscles and ease pain.
+It may worsen swelling.
+Later, you can try it to relax tight, sore muscles.

-Compression of an injury can help keep swelling down.
+This technique can help keep swelling down.
 For the first day or two after an injury, wrap a sprain or strain in compression bandages.
-Your doctor can give you advice on which compression aid to use and how to apply it.
+Your doctor can give you advice on what to use and how to apply it.

-Bruises happen when impact breaks small blood vessels below your skin and blood seeps into tissues.
-You can help bruises heal by applying a cold compress right after the injury, then elevating the site above your heart, if you can.
-Bruises usually last about two weeks and change color from red/purplish to yellowish as they heal.
+If you fall, bump into something, or get hit, you may get a bruise.
+It happens if small blood vessels below your skin break.
+To help bruises heal, use a cold compress right after the injury, then raise the injured area above your heart, if you can.
+Bruises usually last about 2 weeks.
+As they heal, they change color from red/purplish to yellowish.
 If a bruise is severe or swells painfully, see a doctor.

-Leave the steak in the fridge.
-You don't need potentially bacteria-laden raw meat to soothe a black eye.
+Don’t use a steak!
 Instead, apply a cold compress or towel-wrapped ice pack for 20 minutes every hour while you’re awake.
-Make sure to see your doctor to check for the presence of a serious injury.
+Make sure to see your doctor to check on whether the injury is serious.

-The best way to reduce the swelling and pain of most minor head bumps is with a cold compress or ice pack.
-Get medical help immediately for a bump if there's any bleeding from the head or face; severe headache or vomiting; unconsciousness; slurred speech; vision problems or pupils of uneven size; breathing issues; or convulsions.
+The best way to cut the swelling and pain of most minor head bumps is with a cold compress or ice pack.
+Don’t immediately assume that a child with a head injury should get x-rayed.
+Still, for anyone, get medical help immediately for a bump if there's any bleeding from the head or face, severe headache or vomiting, unconsciousness, slurred speech, vision problems or pupils of uneven size, breathing issues, confusion, or convulsions.

-If you can't put weight on a sprained or strained knee or ankle, your doctor may suggest a cane, crutch, or brace to help as you heal.
-If you need a brace or assistive walking device, get your doctor's advice on how to use them.
+If you can't put weight on a sprained or strained knee or ankle, your doctor may suggest a cane, crutch, brace, or walking boot to help as you heal.
+If you need a brace or assistive walking device, get your doctor's advice on how to use it.